 The NYC Well personas represent an intentionally divergent set of potential service users, from New Yorkers with good access to care simply seeking a referral or short-term assistance, to residents with significant ongoing mental-health issues and people in crisis.

-A project website, to be launched shortly, enables easy sharing of the design tools among our partners and the broader mental-health community.
+A project website enables easy sharing of the design tools among our partners and the broader mental-health community.
 Creative Commons-licensed versions of the design tools are available for download by policymakers, designers, and other product owners interested in designing user-centered mental-health services.